 Remember, tear stain removal is a step-by-step process, every day at a time.
 If at any point you quit your daily maintenance routine or you skimp on the quality of your dog’s shampoo, tear stains will come back.

-Eye Envy’s All Natural Tear Stain Removers are designed to be used over the long term.
+Eye Envy’s natural tear stain removers are designed to be used over the long term.
 Your dog won’t build up resistance to it and instead of using harsh chemicals or man-made antibiotics, our products use natural antibiotics to combat tear staining.

-Our shampoos and powders will not harm the skin or damage your dog’s fur while being one of the most effective commercial treatments for dog tear stain removal available.
-Instead of covering up the issue, our shampoos get to the root of it.
+Our pet care products will not harm the skin or damage your dog’s fur while being one of the most effective commercial treatments for dog tear stain removal available.
+Instead of covering up the issue, our products get to the root of it.

 If your dog has sensitive skin, sensitive eyes, or suffers from allergies, this is the exact product you need.
 All of Eye Envy’s stain removers are allergy-free.
-Take a look at our tear and beard stain removal pack for dogs for an all-in-one solution to your dog’s tear staining.
+Take a look at our 3-Step Tear Stain Kit for Dogs for an all-in-one solution to your dog’s tear staining.
+This kit contains the Tear Stain Facial Cleanser to deep clean the area, the Tear Stain Remover Wipes to treat the cause of stains, and the Tear Stain Remover Powder, to keep the area dry and protect the fur.